 Riots in Colombia over failed “get-rich-quick” schemes leave two people dead.

-Such pyramid schemes can offer dramatically high returns by using later investors’ money to pay off those who invest first.
+Pyramid schemes can offer dramatically high returns by using later investors’ money to pay off those who invest first.

-However they collapse when the flow of incoming money is not enough to pay the growing pool of investors.
+But they collapse when the flow of incoming money is not enough to pay the growing pool of investors.

 The scheme collapsed amid rumours that its owner, Carlos Alfredo Suarez, who local residents said had, until recently, sold snacks on the streets and looked after parked cars, had fled the country.